mediagrid/capacitor-native-audio/README.md

 stop(params: AudioPlayerDefaultParams) => Promise<void>
 ```

+Stop playing the audio source and reset the current time to zero.

 | Param        | Type                                                                          |
 | ------------ | ----------------------------------------------------------------------------- |
 | **`params`** | <code><a href="#audioplayerdefaultparams">AudioPlayerDefaultParams</a></code> |

+**Since:** 1.0.0

 --------------------